At Well Known, we love growing dollars—not just followers

 To make smarter marketing decisions, business owners must take a strategic approach and audit where their customers are coming from.
 Here’s how:

-2. Prioritize Marketing Channels That Convert – Focus efforts on the platforms and strategies that generate the highest return, whether that’s SEO, referral programs, or email campaigns.
+Prioritize Marketing Channels That Convert – Focus efforts on the platforms and strategies that generate the highest return, whether that’s SEO, referral programs, or email campaigns.

 Conclusion

 While social media has its place in modern marketing, it should never overshadow the ultimate goal of profitability.
 Business owners need to evaluate its actual impact on their bottom line and allocate resources accordingly.
-By prioritizing sales-driven channels first and using social media strategically, businesses can build a sustainable and profitable marketing strategy—without getting buried under the weight of likes and follows.
+By prioritizing sales-driven channels first and using social media correctly, businesses can build a sustainable and profitable marketing strategy—without getting buried under the weight of likes and follows.